k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script>

-We will use a dataset of Philippine Puddle Frogs (_Occidozyga laevis_ complex) from Chan et al. ([2021](https://doi.org/10.1093/sysbio/syab034)).
-The dataset consists of genome-wide exons and introns obtained through sequence capture, however, we will only use a subset of XXX introns.
+We will use a dataset of Philippine puddle frogs (_Occidozyga laevis_ complex) from Chan et al. ([2021](https://doi.org/10.1093/sysbio/syab034)).
+It consists of genome-wide exons and introns obtained through sequence capture, however, we will only use a subset of XXX introns.

-To estimate trees from these exons, we will rely on <span style="font-variant: small-caps;">RAxML</span>, a program for efficient tree inference using Maximum likelihood.
-We also will estimate branch supports through Bootstrap, and perform a partitioned analysis
+To estimate trees from these introns, we will rely on <span style="font-variant: small-caps;">RAxML</span>, a program for efficient tree inference using Maximum likelihood.
+We will also estimate branch supports through Bootstrap

 # Download and install

 Download the latest version from https://github.com/stamatak/standard-RAxML/archive/refs/heads/master.zip.
-Alternatively, if you use UNIX and have git, in the terminal type:
+Alternatively, if you use UNIX and have `git` installed, in the terminal type:

 ```sh
 git clone https://github.com/stamatak/standard-RAxML.git